 Consider these key points with every contract:

 - True travel nurse guaranteed pay should guarantee you’ll make a certain amount of gross wages.
-This should reflect what is stated in the summary of your assignment details.
+This should reflect what is stated in the summary of your travel nurse assignment details.
 Additionally, this safeguards you against lost wages due to low census.

 - Timing matters.
 This means no matter what happens with your schedule at the facility the Agency will pay you during the pay period you earned it.